sopac/pacsafe-doc/training/workshop1/pacsafe_concepts.rst

 Notice the fields and values that the buildings layer contains.

-4. In the attribute table, click **Advanced search button**.
+4. In the attribute table, click **Select features using expression** button.

-The Search query builder window appears with a list of the attribute table headings (Fields), some calculation buttons (Operators) and a textbox at the bottom into which are typed search expressions (SQL where clause).
+The select by expression window appears with some calculation buttons (Operators) and a textbox at the bottom into which are typed search expressions (SQL where clause).

 5. Create a query to select the buildings with brick wall type.